 Applying for a passport or ID card if you live in New Zealand

 Are you a Dutch national living in New Zealand?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Dutch embassy in Wellington.
-You can also lodge your application at a Dutch border municipality or at the Schiphol desk.
+From Monday, May 25, 2020, it is again possible to apply for a passport or ID card at the Dutch embassy in Wellington.
+Note: because of the Coronavirus, fewer appointments are available than normally and the procedure is different than usual.
+In case you are unable to book an appointment, please try again later.

 Step 1: Create your personal checklist